System Design Space

 • Server 2: 2, k+2, 2k+2...

-⚠️ Not organized by time, difficult to scale
+⚠️ Not ordered by time and hard to scale cleanly

 UUID